-The curriculum at Priory is broad and balanced.
+The curriculum at Priory is varied, deep and rich.
 We ensure a broad and balanced curriculum, supplemented by enrichment and other activities, delivered in conjunction with our partners to guarantee a curriculum better matched to all students' learning needs with personalisation at its core.

 Key Stage 3